-A urine analysis may be used to look for high blood sugar.
-However, a urine test alone does not diagnose diabetes.
+A urine analysis may show high blood sugar.
+But a urine test alone does not diagnose diabetes.

 Your health care provider may suspect that you have diabetes if your blood sugar level is higher than 200 mg/dL.
 To confirm the diagnosis, one or more of the following tests must be done.

-- Fasting blood glucose level -- diabetes is diagnosed if it is higher than 126 mg/dL twice.
+- Fasting blood glucose level -- diabetes is diagnosed if the fasting glucose level is higher than 126 mg/dL on two different tests.
 Levels between 100 and 126 mg/dL are called impaired fasting glucose or pre-diabetes.
 These levels are risk factors for type 2 diabetes.